 Weighted blankets calm anxiety, according to science.
 In its simplest form, a weighted blanket is just that.
 A blanket that is intentionally heavier than a standard blanket.
 Remember how it felt to crawl underneath one of your great-grandmother’s quilts and how the heaviness of it felt comforting?
 It’s kinda like that.
 A study published in 2015 found that a weighted blanket lengthened average sleep time.
 The study also found a decreased disruptive movement of people suffering from insomnia.
-Study subjects also reported that they “liked sleeping with the blanket.
-They found it easier to settle down to sleep and had an improved sleep.”
+These subjects also found it easier to unwind at the end of the day and noticed a better quality of sleep.

 Who Should Use a Weighted Blanket?

 There are a number of different people who could benefit from using a weighted blanket.
 For starters, the deep pressure sensation of a weighted blanket covering the body has been described by some to be like “a big hug”.
-The deep pressure is relaxing and calming, which is especially useful for sleep.
+This deep pressure instills relaxation and a calming effect, something quite useful when getting ready to sleep.
 Special attention is paid to the texture of the blanket for those who are particularly touch-sensitive.
 Weighted blankets first gained their popularity among children and adults with sensory processing disorder (SPD).

 How It Can Help